The Title Tag is a Valuable Component of On-Page SEO

 Many social networks such as Facebook will use your Title Tag to shape what they actually display when you share that page, so bear that in mind too.

 Important SEO keywords help but do not stuff your heading with variations of them as the search engines do not like that.
-Yes, you are pleasing the great robots but remember ultimately it is about your users and the first impression which your Title Tag gives.
-Put thought into it, think like a site visitor and then consider the demands of the search engines.
+Yes, you are pleasing the great robots but remember ultimately it is about your users and the first impression that your Title Tag gives.
+Put thought into it, think like a site visitor, and then consider the demands of the search engines.

 When giving the search engines what they want, know that they like unique content so be sure to give a unique title for every page, and avoid default titles like “Home”.
 Not only might it make Google think you have duplicated content it will bore your users away from clicking.